New blood pressure guidelines means more Americans at risk for heart disease

 Haythe believes the report's public health message is important.

-“Forty-eight percent of people won't drop dead of a heart attack,” said Haythe.
+“Forty-eight percent of people won't drop dead of a heart attack,” she said.
 “But the report does show that there is an increase in the prevalence of coronary heart disease risk and highlights the importance of managing those risks factors with lifestyle changes and appropriate treatment.”